Jonathan DeVore

 Note the lack of text explanation in this example.
 If the image conveys what needs to be done, then you don’t need paragraphs of text saying the same thing.

-3. Decision trees
+3. Decision Trees & Workflows

 When it comes to complex SOPs that have multiple variables, you’ll want written procedures that can react to the different scenarios.

-Example of a flowchart SOP
+Example of a Flowchart SOP

 This flowchart example of a decision tree gives a point of reference where employees should start.
 Then it provides a bunch of yes-no questions.